-The A.S. degree program in EMS is accredited by the Commission on Accreditation of Allied Health Education Programs and is a combination of general education and EMS courses.
-Graduates of the program are prepared to function as entry-level paramedics.
-Upon completion of the program graduates are awarded an associate in science degree in EMS and are eligible to apply to sit for the Florida state board exam to qualify for certification as a paramedic in the state of Florida.
-Admission to this program is limited and is based on academic performance and other criteria.
+THE PROGRAM: This limited access A.S. degree program in EMS is accredited by the Commission on Accreditation of Allied Health Education Programs and is a combination of general education and EMS courses.
+Graduates of the program are prepared to function as entrylevel paramedics.
+Upon completion of the program, graduates are awarded an associate in science degree in EMS and are eligible to apply to sit for the Florida state board exam to qualify for certification as a paramedic in the state of Florida.
+The EMS field requires specific physical capabilities, please contact any disabled student services office if you have specific questions.